New Generation Artists & Composers

 One of the most appreciated extra programs the SPO offers is our “New Generation” activities for young musical artists and composers.
 SPO personnel mentor young people and offer the opportunity for performance.
 Under the direction, of Ronald Royer, this program has also become a favourite of many in our audience.

-UPDATED September 4, 2019: The SPO, in partnership with the University of Toronto Schools (UTS), is pleased to present another in its series of acclaimed New Generation Composers Workshops, designed to support composers developing their writing for winds.
+UPDATED October 15, 2019: The SPO, in partnership with the University of Toronto Schools (UTS), is pleased to present another in its series of New Generation Composer’s Workshops, designed to support composers developing their writing for strings and winds.

 MENTORING: During the writing process, each participating composer will be paired with a mentor composer, who will provide advice on the writing of the piece, orchestration, score and part preparation, as well as aspects of career development.
-SPO Music Director, Mr. Ronald Royer, will also provide valuable feedback for each composer.
+SPO Music Director, Mr. Ronald Royer, will also provide feedback for each composer.

-READING SESSION: Completed pieces will be read by Mr. Royer (Conductor) and performed by the Winds of the Scarborough Philharmonic Orchestra on a DATE TO BE ANNOUNCED at THE UNIVERSITY OF TORONTO SCHOOLS (30 Humbert Street, Toronto, ON).
+READING SESSION: Completed pieces will be read (performed) and recorded by the ODIN STRING QUARTET and other players from the SPO, conducted by Ronald Royer, on Wednesday, May 4, 2020 at THE UNIVERSITY OF TORONTO SCHOOLS (30 Humbert Street, Toronto, ON).

 HOW IT WORKS:

 New Generation composers, including younger students, are invited to apply.

-Four composers will be selected.
-One spot will be dedicated to a student composer from UTS, and the remaining spots are open to any composer who meets eligibility criteria.
+Five or six composers will be selected.
 These will be chosen by a jury consisting of SPO representatives.

-The selected composers will be asked to write a short piece (up to 5 minutes) for an instrumentation of: 2 flutes (2nd doubling piccolo), 2 oboes (2nd doubling english horn), 2 clarinets (2nd doubling bass clarinet), 2 bassoons, 2 horns, 1 trumpet, 1 percussion and 1 string bass.
+The selected composers will be asked to write a short piece (up to 5 minutes) for an instrumentation of: 1 flute (can double piccolo), 1 oboe (can double English horn), 1 clarinet, 1 bassoon, 1 horn, 1 trumpet, 2 violins, 1 viola, 1 cello, and 1 string bass.

 WHO IS ELIGIBLE: The competition is focused on Ontario-based composers who are able to travel to Toronto for the Reading Session.
 The Workshop is open to: